Blog

 What is an Example of a Digital Credential?

-Below are a selection of digital credential examples.
+Below are a selection of digital credential examples from Accredible customers.
 These include examples of branded and white label digital credentials, digital badges, digital certificates, and issuing organizations that use a combination of both.

 Accredible Demo Digital Credential Examples